junproger/sometasks/README.md

 # sometasks

-A some tasks in JavaScript
+A some tasks for JavaScript

 1. Write a method / function that accepts an array of cities as input.
 As a result, it returns a string where cities are separated by commas, and there is a period at the end.
 Example: